A Brief History

 Iron Horse is renowned for its Sparkling Wines, which have been served at the White House for six consecutive presidential administrations, beginning with the historic Reagan-Gorbachev Summit Meetings ending the Cold War.

-The winery produces a limited-production, vintage Blanc de Blancs, called Ocean Reserve, in partnership with National Geographic.
-The winery contributes $4 for each bottle sold to establish marine protected areas and reduce over-fishing around the globe.
+The winery produces a limited-production, vintage Blanc de Blancs, called Ocean Reserve.
+The winery contributes $5 for each bottle sold to establish marine protected areas and reduce over-fishing around the globe.

 Iron Horse Chardonnay is signature Green Valley – bright, crisp, clean, cool-climate perfection.
 Pinot Noir is the winery’s rising star.
 Current releases include eight single vineyard Pinots, each representing a specific vineyard block on the estate.